-Although we would not necessarily expect to find agreement with this experimental boundary layer, which has been exposed to FST from inception in contrast to ours, for our case D the FST has indeed effected change deep into the boundary layer.
-Our injected FST apparently impacts our boundary layer in a similar way to that in this particular experimental case.
+this particular experimental case.
 We consider this an example of a 'strong' boundary layer-FST interaction.
 In contrast to these modified profiles for case D, similar profiles for case C showed no discernible change from the quiescent profiles due to the presence of the FST.
-We highlight the large difference in $T{\delta,0}/T{e,0}$ between cases C and D, which may
+We highlight the large difference in $T{\delta,0}/T{e,0}$ between cases C and D, which may explain why the boundary layer in case C appears to ignore the FST in an apparent 'weak' interaction with it.